Lagrangian formalism and classical statistical ensemble: Imaginary-time Lagrangian mechanics and the variational principle

-\textbf{Remark}: Here, we would like to point out that although the Lagrangian \eqref{NL} becomes the total energy of the system, but this Lagrangian must be distinguished from the Hamiltonian, which is also the total energy as well, as follows.
+The variables $q$ and $v$ are independent off shell.
+However, for the class of Lagrangians considered here, the first equation in (2.4) implies a relation between $v$ and the Wick-rotated velocity $\tilde q$.
+This relation holds only for solutions of the equations of motion and therefore constitutes an on-shell identification $v=\tilde q$.
+Consequently, \eqref{q11}, \eqref{q12} and \eqref{q13} are recovered.
+We note here that the symplectic structure in \eqref{SSS} can be directly obtained from the action functional.
+To see this, we introduce the 1-form object $\theta=vdq$ and the exterior derivation $\omega=d\theta=dv\wedge dq$ is a sympletic 2-form.
+Imposing again the on-shell condition $v=\tilde q$, we obtain $\omega=d\theta=d\tilde q\wedge dq$ which is invariant under time evolution (see the explicit calculation in the next section). \\ \\ \textbf{Remark}: Here, we would like to point out that although the Lagrangian \eqref{NL} becomes the total energy of the system, but this Lagrangian must be distinguished from the Hamiltonian, which is also the total energy as well, as follows.
 The Hamiltonian $H(p,x)$ is a function of the canonical momentum and the generalised coordinate, while the Lagrangian $L(i\Tilde{q},q)$ is a function of the imaginary generalised velocity and the generalised coordinate.
-This results that, with the new Lagrangian \eqref{NL}, the dynamics of the system will be expressed on the tangent bundle $(i\Tilde{q},q)$ or $(\bar q,q)$ equipped with a symplectic structure, see right below. \\ \\ We next would like to show that the area of the tangent bundle preserves under the time evolution.
-Suppose there is an element area: $d \Tilde{q} d q\vert_{\tau=0}$ and a later time $\tau>0$ area is given by $d\Tilde{q} d q\vert_{\tau>0}$.
-Using the fact that $q_\tau=q_0+\Tilde{q} d\tau$ and $\Tilde{q} _\tau=\Tilde{q} _0+\Tilde{\Tilde{q}} d\tau$, we have
+This results that, with the new Lagrangian \eqref{NL}, the dynamics of the system will be expressed on the tangent bundle $(i\Tilde{q},q)$ or $(\bar q,q)$ equipped with a symplectic structure, see right below.